glennhenry/cs-notes/docs/web-development/web-development-intro.md

 **Frontend Web Development** is the process of making user interface and experience of website for web application.
 Developers uses tools like [HTML](web-development/html), [CSS](web-development/css), [Javascript](web-development/javascript) to create the visual and interactive elements of a website that users see and interact with in their [web browsers](web-development/browser).

-**Backend Web Development** on the other hand is part of web development that deals with the server-side of web applications such as [server logic and APIs](backend-development/server-logic-and-api), [database](backend-development/database).
+**Backend Web Development** on the other hand is part of web development that deals with the server-side of web applications such as "server logic and APIs (backend-development/server-logic-and-api)", "database (backend-development/database)".
 Backend developers use programming languages such as Python, Ruby, Java, and Node.js.

 ### All pages